-- Precise Control – Focused, localized laser energy allows for very narrow cuts with small kerf widths and the ability to cut detailed, intricate patterns into sheet metal.
+- Precise control.
+Focused, localized laser energy achieves very narrow cuts with small kerf widths.
+Lasers can also cut detailed, intricate patterns into sheet metal and thin foils.